 Description: A heavy-bullet, .500-caliber bullet/cartridge designed to improve stopping power over the 5.56 round when fired from an AR-15.

-History: Introduced by Alexander Arms, the round was built around a rebated-rim case that will fit a 7.62×39 bolt face.
-Alexander Arms based its tapered case on a .50 AE cartridge case so that it will function in a semiautomatic rifle.
-There is not a lot of additional information available for this round.
+History: Introduced by Alexander Arms, the .50 Beowulf round was designed around a rebated-rim case that accommodates a 7.62Ã39 bolt face.
+Alexander Arms adapted its tapered case from a .50 Action Express (AE) cartridge to ensure functionality in semiautomatic rifles.
+Detailed information about this round beyond its design and compatibility is limited.

 Applications: Stopping vehicles that attempt to go through checkpoints, hunting all North American game, other defensive applications